 I planned our first full day too early for our little night owl and this was the result😂

 This was taken at park opening.
-Luckily, this was one of our only early days for the whole trip.
-I learned from day one and cancelled an early dining reservation at Garden Grill later in the week.
-I knew this was going to be too early for her but it was our first day in Disney World!!!
+Luckily, this was one of our only real early days for the whole trip.
+I learned this from day one and cancelled an early dining reservation for later in the week.
+I knew it was going to be too early for her but it was our first day in Disney World!!!
 I was so excited and thought maybe the Disney magic would hit her and she’d be awake.
-Obviously that wasn’t the case but we still had a wonderful first morning.
+Obviously that wasn’t the case but we still had a wonderful first morning!
+These pictures are priceless.

-After this day, we were back on schedule and she napped during the time she normally does during the rest of the trip.
-It was nice for us because she’d be asleep in her stroller in the late afternoon and the husband and I could just leisurely walk around and have us time.
-We loved this at the Flower and Garden Festival since we got to try so many things at the food booths!
+After this day, we were back on schedule and she napped during the time she normally does for the rest of the trip.
+It was nice for us because she’d be asleep in her stroller in the late afternoon and the husband and I could just leisurely walk around and have ‘us’ time.
+We loved this at Epcot’s Flower and Garden Festival since we got to try so many things at the food booths and really take our time taking in the sights.

 Time of the year.